masgaril/Madlib_Activity/README.md

 One person from the group forks this repository and invites the rest of the group to their forked repository as collaborators.

 ### Step 2
-All the team members clone the forked repository.
+All the team members accept the collaboration invitation, "watch" the forked repository and clone it.

 ### Step 3
 One person from the group